Greenwich foot tunnel: Usage

 A notice at the tunnel entrance states that the tunnel is private property (the Royal Borough of Greenwich manages the Greenwich and Woolwich foot tunnels on joint behalf of two other partners, the London Borough of Tower Hamlets and the London Borough of Newham) and not a public right of way.
 Ordnance Survey maps do not show a right of way on the route of the tunnel.
-The tunnel is also part of the UK's National Cycle Route 1 linking Inverness and Dover.
 A National Trail, the Thames Path, uses the tunnel to rejoin the southbound part of the path.

-A 2016 survey showed that around 4,000 people use the tunnel each day.

 The 'Friends of Greenwich and Woolwich foot tunnels' (FOGWOFT) was established in September 2013.
 Following encouragement from FOGWOFT and information from the Institution of Civil Engineers, on 5 July 2016 an interpretative plaque was unveiled near the tunnel's Greenwich entrance by the deputy leader of Greenwich council.